puppetlabs/puppet-docs/source/pe/3.7/quick_start.markdown

 The instructions in [this guide](./quick_start_helloworld.html) lead you through the fundamentals of Puppet module writing.
 You'll write a very simple module that contains classes to manage your motd (message of the day) and create a Hello, World! notification on the command line.

 ### Install a Module
 Follow these instructions to install a Puppet Labs module.
-Modules contain [classes](../puppet/3/reference/lang_classes.html), which are named chunks of puppet code and are the primary means by which Puppet Enterprise configures and manages nodes.
+Modules contain [classes](../puppet/3/reference/lang_classes.html), which are named chunks of Puppet code and are the primary means by which Puppet Enterprise configures and manages nodes.

 Instructions are available for [Windows](./quick_start_module_install_windows.html) and [*nix](./quick_start_module_install_nix.html) users.